Twenty:20 (film)

-Twenty:20 is a 2008 Indian Malayalam-language action thriller film written by Udayakrishna-Siby K. Thomas and directed by Joshiy.
+Twenty:20 is a 2008 Indian Malayalam-language action thriller film written by Udayakrishna-Siby K. Thomas, directed by Joshiy, produced and distributed by Dileep through Graand Production and Manjunatha Release.
 The film stars Mohanlal, Mammootty, Suresh Gopi, Jayaram and Dileep.
-The film was produced and distributed by actor Dileep through Graand Production and Manjunatha Release.
-The film was produced on behalf of the Association of Malayalam Movie Artists (AMMA) as a fundraiser to financially support actors who are struggling in the Malayalam film industry.
+The film was produced on behalf of the Association of Malayalam Movie Artists (AMMA) as a fundraiser to the Malayalam cinema support who were struggling financially.
 All the actors in AMMA worked without payment in order to raise funds for their welfare schemes.

-The film features an ensemble cast, which includes almost all major artists in Mollywood.
+The film features an ensemble cast, which includes almost all major artists in Malayalam cinema.
 The music was composed by Berny-Ignatius and Suresh Peters while C. Rajamani provided background score.
 The first two-week distributors share of the film stood at ₹5.72 crore.
 The film managed to secure third position (with 7 prints, 4 in Chennai) in Tamil Nadu's box office in its opening week.
 The total number of opening prints releasing inside Kerala was 117; outside Kerala, approximately 25 prints were released on 21 November 2014, including 4 prints in the US and 11 prints in the UAE.